 Snoring is an annoying condition that can disrupt the sleep of everyone in your household.
-But it's also more than that - snoring may be a symptom of sleep apnea in Norman, and without proper treatment, it can lead to health complications and result in a heart attack, stroke, high blood pressure, and even death.
-To combat this potentially dangerous condition, Dr. Carmen offers non-surgical therapy with a custom-fitted snoreguard to restore healthy function and peaceful slumber.
+But it's also more than that - snoring may be a symptom of sleep apnea, and without proper treatment, it can lead to health complications and result in a heart attack, stroke, high blood pressure, and even death.
+To combat this potentially dangerous condition, Dr. Carmen offers non-surgical sleep apnea treatment in Norman with a custom-fitted snoreguard to restore healthy function and peaceful slumber.

 Sleep apnea is defined as repeated lapses in breathing for periods of ten seconds or more.
 When the brain detects a lack of airflow, it triggers the body to wake up and breathe.
 Sufferers may enter a lighter sleep stage or fully awaken.
 Causes of sleep apnea include relaxation of airways, small air passageways, and tongue position during sleep.

 It’s important to note that the continuous rise and fall of your heart rate throughout the night is most certainly not good for your overall health.
 Whether you experience a lapse in breathing once or a hundred times each night, waking suddenly and gasping for air can lead to high blood pressure and heart attacks.